 The efficiency and safety of the road network, particularly arterial roads, requires minimising conflicts between various road users.
-Important in this respect is the need to provide for queuing and manoeuvring space for vehicles entering and leaving sites.
+Important in this respect is the need to provide for adequate parking and for queuing and manoeuvring space for vehicles entering and leaving sites.
 Access control can take a variety of forms including well designed entrances to parking areas or by restricting access to roads which are not predominantly residential or urban in character.